 Minority Groups Underrepresentation in NIH Clinical Research

 Latin America offers many opportunities for clinicians.
-You can review those opportunities in our Free White paper: “Why Running Clinical Trials in Latin America? – Challenges and Opportunities.”
+You can review those opportunities in our Free White paper: “Why You Should Run Clinical Trials in Latin America? – Challenges and Opportunities.”

 - A year round Research – Don’t stop your trials because of weather conditions, lack of sites or participants.
 Discover how Latin America can help you continue you research.